SevenShepherd/SevenShepherd.github.io/_posts/2024-04-27-new-hampshire-confession-1833.markdown

 <a name="the-perseverance-of-saints" href="#contents" style="font-weight:bold;font-size:1.6em;color:Black;">Article 11.</a><br><span style="font-style:italic;font-weight:bold;">Of the Perseverance of Saints</span>

-Of the Perseverance of Saints We believe that such only are real believers as endure unto the end<sup style="font-weight:bold;">58</sup>; that their persevering attachment to Christ is the grand mark which distinguishes them from superficial professors<sup style="font-weight:bold;">59</sup>; that a special Providence watches over their welfare<sup style="font-weight:bold;">60</sup>; and they are kept by the power of God through faith unto salvation<sup style="font-weight:bold;">61</sup>.
+Of the Perseverance of Saints We believe that such only are real believers as endure unto the end;<sup style="font-weight:bold;">58</sup> that their persevering attachment to Christ is the grand mark which distinguishes them from superficial professors;<sup style="font-weight:bold;">59</sup> that a special Providence watches over their welfare;<sup style="font-weight:bold;">60</sup> and they are kept by the power of God through faith unto salvation.<sup style="font-weight:bold;">61</sup>

 <ol start="58">
     <li id="58">John 8:31; 1 John 2:27-28; 3:9; 5:18</li>